PyDann/TinyBridge/README.md

 # TinyBridge
 ## A Homebridge CLI Manager
 This project is for quick and easy management of Homebridge installed via the **systemd** method.
-Providing both interaction through a menu like system or using *options* (ex `HomeBridge.py -s`).
+Providing both interaction through a menu like system or using *options* (`HomeBridge.py -s`).

 ### *Pre Install READ*
 Depending on your install, updating Homebridge and plugins may require `sudo`, or advanced permissions.
 This is always important to be aware of and understand.
 By default TinyBridge does not have this enabled.
-To change this, open TinyBridge.py and modify `sudo = True`.
+To change this, open TinyBridge.py and modify Line 9: `sudo_opt = True`.

 ## To Run